Hate-watching: Theorisation

 Entertainment Weekly and other publications noted the difference between hate-watching and watching as a guilty pleasure.
 "You wouldn't tune in every week to hate-watch a really bad reality show.
 Generally speaking, hate-watching requires a TV series with high ambitions and features a certain amount of aesthetic perfection".

-While guilty pleasures are shows enjoyed despite acknowledged flaws, hate-watching involves actively seeking out and criticizing those flaws.
-Shows like Emily in Paris, which have high production value but are considered poorly written or unrealistic and ultimately fall short of expectations, are prime examples.
+While guilty pleasures are shows enjoyed despite acknowledged flaws, hate-watching involves actively seeking out and criticizing those flaws ad the primary motivation.
+Shows like Emily in Paris, which have high production value but are often considered poorly written or unrealistic, are prime examples of media that attract hate-watchers.
 That is also why some initially well-received shows, like The Bold Type, can become objects of hate-watching as their quality declines.

 However, some, like Andrew Fleming, producer of Emily in Paris, doubt the existence of genuine hate-watching, suggesting that viewers are simply driven by a desire to mock popular entertainment.

 Evolution

 The rise of social media significantly popularized hate-watching, and streaming services, with their binge-watching model, further contributed to the phenomenon.
 The ability to binge-watch entire seasons at once made it easier to consume and interact with large amounts of content, even if it is disliked.

 The popularity of hate-watching on social media can make poorly received shows trending topics.
 This can lead to increased viewership and ultimately benefit the show.
 As the term gained popularity, many anti-fans have asked others to not hate-watch, as they believe doing so will have the unintended effect of making the media they dislike seem more popular than if they had not hate-watched.
 Velma is one such example of this phenomenon, where hate-watching is supposedly the lead cause of the show being renewed for a second season.

 Hate-watching, because of the streaming algorithms focused on viewership metrics, can indeed contribute to a show's success even if viewers dislike it.
 This can create a self-perpetuating cycle of hate-watching and ultimately encourage the production of "hate-watchable" content, potentially lowering the overall quality of programming.

 In a Los Angeles Times article describing the complexity of effects of U.S. presidential candidate Donald Trump's November 2015 appearance on Saturday Night Live as host, writer Mary McNamara references the hate-watching phenomenon as a reason that ratings alone are not an indication of support.
 An article from The New York Times also pointed out the successful ratings for Trump's presidency.